U.S. housing demand seen holding up despite rising rates

 D.R.
 Horton, the largest U.S. homebuilder, said in November it expects average selling price (ASP) to be flat to slightly up in 2017.
 The company's ASP rose 2.3 percent last year.

 D.R.
-Horton and LGI Homes Inc (LGIH.O) did not respond to requests for comments.
+Horton and LGI Homes Inc did not respond to requests for comments.
 PulteGroup declined to comment.
-KB Home (KBH.N) and Lennar Corp (LEN.N) directed Reuters toward their publicly issued statements.
+KB Home and Lennar Corp directed Reuters toward their publicly issued statements.